-U.S. House of Representatives

-Washington, DC 20515
+The Honorable Michael Burgess, MD U.S. House of Representatives Washington, DC 20515

-Dear Chairman Burgess and Ranking Member Green:
+Dear Representative Schakowsky and Ranking Member Burgess:

-On behalf of organizations dedicated to improving the health and well-being of children and adolescents, we write to urge you to include support for loan repayment for pediatric subspecialists as part of the effort to reauthorize the Title VII health professions workforce programs.
-Support for pediatric subspecialists is a needed step toward curbing today's demonstrated critical shortage of pediatric medical subspecialists, pediatric surgical specialists, and pediatric mental health specialists to help provide children with timely access to the vital health services they need.
+On behalf of organizations dedicated to improving the health and well-being of children and adolescents, we write in support of Section 4 of your legislation, the EMPOWER for Health Act of 2019 (H.R.
+2781), which would reauthorize the Pediatric Subspecialty Loan Repayment Program.
+Support for pediatric subspecialists is a needed step toward curbing today's demonstrated critical shortage of pediatric medical subspecialists, pediatric surgical specialists, and child and adolescent psychiatrists to help provide children with timely access to the vital health services they need.
+We appreciate your commitment to ensuring a robust and well-trained health care workforce to care for America's children.

 Currently, there is not only a shortage but also a significant disparity in the geographic distribution of pediatric subspecialists trained to treat children in need of specialty care, resulting in many children in underserved areas not receiving timely or appropriate health care.
 Children and their families often face long waiting lists to see subspecialists or must travel long distances to find needed care.
 According to a recent survey conducted by the Children's Hospital Association, appointment wait times for certain pediatric subspecialty care far exceed the prevailing benchmark of two-weeks in children's hospitals.
-The survey showed that the average time for a developmental pediatric specialist is 14.5 weeks, 8.9 weeks for neurology, and 7.5 weeks for child and adolescent psychiatry, citing just a few examples.
+The survey showed that the average time for a pediatric genetics specialist is 20.8 weeks, 18.7 weeks for a developmental pediatric specialist, and 12.1 weeks for a pediatric pain management palliative care specialist, citing just a few examples.

 Shortages threaten to become more severe as fewer medical students choose careers in pediatric mental health care and pediatric subspecialties.
-There are three primary economic disincentives that discourage medical students from pursuing careers in pediatric subspecialties: (1) additional training beyond their primary residency training of 2-3 years on average, (2) high loan debt due to longer training;1 and (3) average Medicaid reimbursement that is 30 percent less than Medicare.
-In addition, the shortage of pediatric subspecialists is compounded both by an aging physician workforce, where the mean age of pediatric subspecialists exceeds 50 years,2 and by the growing number of children in the United States.
+There are three primary economic disincentives that discourage medical students from pursuing careers in pediatric subspecialties: (1) additional training beyond their primary residency training of 2-3 years on average, (2) high loan debt due to longer training; and (3) average Medicaid reimbursement that is 30 percent less than Medicare.
+In addition, the shortage of pediatric subspecialists is compounded both by an aging physician workforce, where the mean age of pediatric subspecialists exceeds 50 years, and by the growing number of children in the United States.
 In 2011, there were 73.9 million children in the United States, 1.5 million more than in 2000.
-This number is expected to grow to 101.6 million by 2050, increasing demand for pediatric health care services.3
+This number is expected to grow to 101.6 million by 2050, increasing demand for pediatric health care services.